twuky/null0/targets/native-quickjs-raylib/README.md

 All runtimes have trade-offs.
 This is a native library for quickjs, so you will need to install that runtime.
 You write your code in js, which you can compile to standalone code with `qjsc`

-If you like js, and intend to distribute a finished game, this might be useful.
+If you like js, and intend to distribute a compiled game (not share your wasm rom with others) this might be useful.